wandb/docs/docs/guides/artifacts/delete-artifacts.md

 ---
+description: >-
-description: Delete artifacts interactively with the App UI or programmatically with the Weights & Biases SDK/
+  Delete artifacts interactively with the App UI or programmatically with the Weights & Biases SDK/
+displayed_sidebar: default
 ---

 # Delete artifacts